'The Sky's the Limit': Marcus Mariota Is Ready for Superstardom

 "The sky's the limit for him," Matthews says.
 "I'm expecting big things."

-If Mariota has proven anything in his first two seasons with the Titans, it's that he is capable of growth.
+If Mariota has proved anything in his first two seasons with the Titans, it's that he is capable of growth.
 When he came to the Titans after playing in Oregon's spread offense, he was determined to show he could be a pocket quarterback.
 He worked at disciplining himself to stay put, even when his instinct was telling him to run.
 Last season, the emphasis was on getting rid of the football and avoiding the big hit, even if it meant throwing it away.

 This year, Mularkey says he is giving Mariota more responsibility at the line of scrimmage.
 Mariota has been allowed to choose from two plays at the line in the past.
 Now he will be allowed to call whatever play he wants if he sees a defensive look that can be exploited.